Back to Health News & Stories

 Some people have acid reflux so severe that it causes significant stomach pains, burning in the chest, acid taste in the mouth, sore throat, and cough (from the acid irritation in the throat).
 The acid reflux can be worse at night, waking you up or causing burning so bad that it is hard to distinguish the pain from a heart attack.

-Use the acronym COMFORT to improve your holiday eating experience and avoid uncomfortable heartburn.
+When it comes to navigating these symptoms, we recommend using the acronym COMFORT to improve your holiday eating experience and avoid uncomfortable heartburn.

 C: Comfortable Clothing